 Reasons for Testing for HIV

 As shown in Figure 1, both men and women reported frequent illness as the primary reason for seeking HIV testing.
-A second major reason for women getting tested was pregnancy (15.5%), but for men it was exposure to HIV and AIDS awareness campaigns (14.3%).
+A second major reason for women getting tested was pregnancy (15.5%), but for men it was exposure to HIV and AIDS awareness through campaigns (14.3%).
 As shown in Figure 1, no men reported being motivated to test for HIV because of a partner’s pregnancy.

 The third major reason for men seeking HIV testing services was loss of body weight and general body weakness (11.4%), but for women it was loss of trust in their spouse or partner (12.4%).
 Among women reporting loss of trust, some reported deciding to test after suspecting that their partners might be HIV-positive because they engaged in risk behaviours.
 Some reasons for testing were reported by men only, such as casual sex (5.7%) and having multiple partners (5.7%).